microrobotlab/Fabrication-Hydrogel-MiniCapsules-Underlying-Data/README.md

 The former script uses the functions defined in the latter.

 The analysis is performed in the [Julia language](https://julialang.org/), v1.10.
-Once the correct version of Julia is installed, the computational environment including all specific dependencies can be exactly reproduced thanks to the `Manifest.toml` and `Project.toml` files.
+Once the correct version of Julia is installed, the computational environment including all specific dependencies can be exactly reproduced thanks to the utility script `_init_.jl` and the `Manifest.toml` and `Project.toml` files.

 #### Instruction for reproducing the analysis

 1. Install Julia (see [https://julialang.org/install/](https://julialang.org/install/)): the specific version 1.10 can be installed via `juliaup`
-2. Clone repository locally
+2. Clone the repository locally
 3. Start the Julia REPL with Julia 1.10 from the local repository directory
-4. Enter the Julia package manager by typing `]`
-5. Reproduce the computational environment by the command `instantiate`: all required dependencies will be automatically downloaded and installed, and the environment will be built
-6. Exit the package manager by `Ctrl+C` or backspace &#9003;
+4. Run the utility script `_init_.jl`
-7. Run the `Software_ThicknessAnalysis.jl` script
+5. Run the `Software_ThicknessAnalysis.jl` script

 For more details see [Working with Environment: Using someone else's project](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).